-There are 2 options available for implant placement:
+There are two options available for implant placement:

-Subglandular placement: Your surgeon places implants behind the existing breast tissue, but in front of the pectoral muscle.
+Subglandular placement: Your surgeon places implants behind the existing breast tissue in front of the pectoral muscle.

 Submuscular placement: Your surgeon places implants behind the pectoral muscle and the breast tissue.
 This is also termed a dual plane placement, as the muscle only covers the upper portion of the breast implant.